-The Washington Post named Believing is Seeing as one of the "Notable Books of 2011".
+The Washington Post named Believing is Seeing as one of their "Notable Books of 2011."

-Believing is Seeing is one of "100 Notable Books of 2011" named by the New York Times.
+The New York Times named Believing is Seeing one of "100 Notable Books of 2011."

 Watch Errol give the annual David Lean Lecture at BAFTA's headquarters in London.

-Harvard Book Store is hosting Errol for a discussion of his book Believing is Seeing.
+The Harvard Book Store is hosting Errol for a discussion of his book Believing is Seeing.

 Joyce McKinney at the Premiere of Tabloid

 New York's Billy Baker goes dumpster-diving in Errol's basement.

 Bob Oakes interviews Errol about his brother Noel and the creation of e-mail.

 I am in better shape now.
 My book on amphibian levitation just arrived.